HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_crawler_api.md

 Call the `/dx/api/search/v2/crawlers/{crawler_id}/trigger?clear_timestamp_true` endpoint with a `POST` request.

-After the crawler has run, all current state data is indexed in the Content Source.
+After the crawler has run, all current state data is indexed in the content source.